jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Proofpoint-Voice-of-the-CISO-Report-2023.md

 On top of this, security budgets are feeling the pinch of the economic downturn.
 Existing controls may be enough to mitigate supply chain risk, detect and remove threat actors, and cover potential losses from ransomware.
 But how long they will remain so is impossible to guess.
 This return to a harsh reality culminates in CISOs feeling the strain.
-Its no wonder that most are feeling the pressure of rising expectations, personal liability and burnout.
+It’s no wonder that most are feeling the pressure of rising expectations, personal liability and burnout.
 But signs of hope remain.
 That CISOs are voicing these concerns is a huge step in the right direction.
 And with most feeling more aligned with board members, they have a solid foundation upon which to build and deliver change.
 The question is, with shrinking budgets and long\-term talent shortages, will CISOs have the resources they need to do so?
-CISOs are no strangers to challenges such as tight budgets, people\-driven risks and a growing threat landscapemost have been there before.
+CISOs are no strangers to challenges such as tight budgets, people\-driven risks and a growing threat landscape—most have been there before.
 But the positive shift we are seeing in board\-CISO relationships means security leaders now have new allies in their corner.
 Together, boards and CISOs have a solid opportunity to bolster their risk\-based cybersecurity strategies and drive meaningful changes.
 CISOs and their board allies may